Inflectra/spira-documentation/docs/Reporting/OData-Tutorial.md

 ![Adding a new query](img/odata-13.png)

 - Expand the Queries sidebar on the left hand side of the editor window
-- Right click and select New Query > Recent Sources > and click on the name of your OData link (below this shows using localhost)
+- Right click and select New Query > Recent Sources > and click on the name of your OData link (below this shows using localhost).
+Note: If you do not see the menu as in the screenshot you can get to this same place from the Home ribbon, new query section.
 - This brings up the Navigator window showing all the different tables of data we can access in SpiraPlan
 - Scroll down and click on "IncidentStatuses" then click OK
 - This now loads up data from our second query on IncidentStatuses and selects this view